sfx101/deck/README.md

 #### Installation (MacOS)

-Run in terminal, it will create a hidden data directory and pull docker images and other settings (review source by going to the GitHub page)
+Run in terminal, it will create a hidden data directory and pull docker images and other settings (review source by going to the GitHub page at https://github.com/softwarefreak/docker-stacks-data)

 ```
 cd ~ && mkdir .docker-stacks && cd .docker-stacks && git clone https://github.com/softwarefreak/docker-stacks-data.git .